Islam and war: South Asia

 Sir Jadunath Sarkar contends that several Muslim invaders were waging a systematic Jihad against Hindus in India to the effect that "Every device short of massacre in cold blood was resorted to in order to convert heathen subjects."
 In particular the records kept by al-Utbi, Mahmud al-Ghazni's secretary, in the Tarikh-i-Yamini document several episodes of bloody military campaigns.
 In the late tenth century, a story spread that before Muhammad destroyed the idols at the Kaaba, that of Manāt was secretly sent to a Hindu temple in India; and the place was renamed as So-Manāt or Somnath.
 Acting on this, the Shiva idol at the Somnath temple was destroyed in a raid by Mahmud Ghazni in CE 1024; which is considered the first act of Jihad in India.
 In 1527, Babur ordered a Jihad against Rajputs and Meenas at the battle of Khanwa.
 Publicly addressing his men, he declared the forthcoming battle a Jihad.
 His soldiers were facing a non-Muslim army for the first time ever.
 This, he said, was their chance to become either a Ghazi (soldier of Islam) or a Shaheed (Martyr of Islam).

 In 1567, Babur's grandson Akbar declared Jihad against the Sisodiya ruler Uday Singh and beiseged his capital in October 1567.
 The garrison of Chittor was slaughtered to the last men and the city was taken after a gallant resistance by the defenders.
 After the fort was captured, the inhabitants of Chittor numbered around 30,000 were massacred and the rest were enslaved.
 Akbar, proclaimed the conquest of Chittor as victory of Islam over the idolaters and issued a victory letter expressing about his victory in sentiments of Islamic inconoclasm.

-Akbar's grandson emperor Aurangzeb waged a Jihad against those identified as heterodox within India's Islamic community, such as Shi'a Muslims.
+Akbar's grandson emperor Aurangzeb waged a Jihad against Hindus, Buddhists, Sikhs, and those identified as heterodox within India's Islamic community, such as Shi'a Muslims.